 Can I negotiate some of the terms of the mortgage?

-- Ask the lender or broker to waive or lower one or more of its fees, or agree to a lower rate or fewer points.
+- ask the lender or broker to waive or lower one or more of its fees, or agree to a lower rate or fewer points

-- Make sure that the lender or broker isn’t agreeing to lower one fee while raising another — or to lower the rate while adding points.
+- make sure that the lender or broker isn’t agreeing to lower one fee while raising another — or to lower the rate while adding points

 Should I choose the lender advertising or offering the lowest rates?

-You also may find lenders that offer to let you make monthly payments where you pay only a portion of the interest you owe each month.
-So the unpaid interest is added to the principal that you owe.
+You also might find lenders that offer to let you make monthly payments where you pay only a portion of the interest you owe each month.
+So, the unpaid interest is added to the principal that you owe.
 That means your loan balance will increase over time.
 Instead of paying off your loan, you end up borrowing more.
 This is known as negative amortization.
 It can be risky because you can end up owing more on your home than what you could get if you sold it.

 - principal (money you borrowed)